heitortanoue/space-invaders-javafx/README.md

 ## 🕹️ Como jogar

-A - Move a nave para a esquerda
+-> - Move a nave para a esquerda
-D - Move a nave para a direita
+<- - Move a nave para a direita
-L - Atira
+SPACE - Atira

 ## 👨🏻 Criador